dask/dask/docs/source/delayed-best-practices.rst

    def f(x):
        return x + 1

-If you need to use a mutable operation then make a copy within your function first
+If you need to use a mutable operation, then make a copy within your function first:

 .. code-block:: python